-The past year has seen a surge for al fresco dining; the only problem with London, however, is that outdoor dining space is often limited.
-Opening back in April in one of London’s most dramatic venues; the Grade I listed, One Marylebone is Chameleon: elevating London’s frenzy for al fresco drinking and dining experiences.
+The past year has seen a surge in al fresco dining; Opening back up in April was one of London’s most dramatic venues; the Grade I listed, One Marylebone is Chameleon London: elevating London’s frenzy for al fresco drinking and dining experiences.

 Let’s start at Chameleon’s ‘God’s Garden’: aka the al fresco dining space, set to the soundtrack of their live band or resident DJ.
 With protection from large umbrellas and heaters offering comfort on less friendly days, (which are pulled aside when the sun chooses to say hello) is a glamourous semi-tented bar come restaurant, filled with flowers and verdant greenery.

 From here Chef Elior set off on his path to New York and opened a modern contemporary Israeli restaurant, Alenbi.
-Showcasing to the NYC dining scene gourmet kosher food with Mediterranean and North African influences (something they hadn’t seen before) his latest challenge visible today is at Chameleon in London.
+Showcasing to the NYC dining scene gourmet kosher food with the Mediterranean as well as North African influences (something they hadn’t seen before) his latest challenge visible today is at Chameleon in London.